 Cleaning and Grooming

-You need to groom your Morkie Poo to maintain their beautiful coat.
+You need to groom your Morkie Poo to maintain its beautiful coat.
 One simple way of doing this is by trimming their hair regularly and brushing them to remove tangles and knots.
 You should also trim their nails, clean their eyes and ears, and bathe them every 15 to 30 days.

 However, some of them are stubborn, so you have to be persistent with your commands.
-This will make them realize that you are the boss, and they have to obey you.
+This will make them realize that you are the boss and they have to obey you.